Apply Now Apply Now Apply Now

 Quantitative data collection involves structured techniques such as surveys, questionnaires, and experiments that yield numerical data.
 This data can be easily quantified and subjected to statistical analysis, making it invaluable for testing hypotheses and making predictions.

 You’ll find these methods particularly useful when you need to measure variables numerically and assess relationships between them.
-For instance, using online surveys to gather customer feedback on product satisfaction allows for quick aggregation and analysis of large data sets to identify trends and patterns.
+For instance, using online surveys to gather customer feedback on product satisfaction enables quick aggregation and analysis of large datasets to identify trends and patterns.

 Master Your Basics: Understanding the Data Science Process: A Useful Guide!